Our carrot and tomato juice recipe creates a juice that nurtures the body and the soul in 10 minutes.

-Tomato is to be enjoyed cooked, not raw and therefore, by this logic, should be put into the vegetable category.
-In the culinary world, tomato is indeed a vegetable.
+Tomatoes are put in savory dishes, and therefore, by this logic, should be in the vegetable category.
+In the culinary world, tomato is indeed viewed as a vegetable.

-However, botanists view tomato not as a vegetable, but as a fruit, which is its exact scientific category.
-It grows from the ovary of the tomato tree— a flowering plant— and thus it is a fruit.
+However, botanists view tomato not as a vegetable, but as a fruit, which is its scientific category.
+It grows from the ovary of the tomato tree, a flowering plant, just like many other fruits do.

-Absurd right?
-After finding out strawberries aren’t “berries” but tomatoes are, we no longer feel surprised.
+Absurd, right?
+After finding out strawberries aren’t “berries” but tomatoes are, we learned to just go with it.

 Is Our Carrot Tomato Juice Recipe Healthy?